datsciafrica/dsaUganda/_events/pre-launch.md

     company: "Busitema, Makerere AI Lab"
     twitter: "#"
     image: "/assets/img/people/rose.jpeg"
+    bio: "Rose Nakasi is a Lecturer at Busitema University, a PhD student at Makerere University  as well as a Researcher at Makerere AI Lab.
+My research interests are in Artificial Intelligence and Data Science and particularly in the use of these for developing improved automated tools and techniques for improved health.
+I have majorly worked on automated microscopy diagnosis and prediction of Malaria in low resourced but highly endemic settings."
   - id: 5
     name: "Godliver Owomugisha"
     title: "Agriculture"
     company: "Busitema, Makerere AI Lab"
     twitter: "#"
     image: "/assets/img/people/godliver.jpeg"
+    bio: "Godliver Owomugisha is a lecturer at the Faculty of Engineering, Busitema University.
+She is also researcher and  a former PhD student at the Data Science & AI Lab, Makerere University under a project entitled: “Automated mobile survey technology and spatial modeling of viral cassava diseases” Her PhD thesis titled “Computational intelligence & modeling of crop disease data in Africa.” can be summarised into these areas: (i).
+Developed algorithms to auto-diagnose diseases in crops using an image dataset captured with a mobile phone camera. (ii).
+Investigated on the diagnosis of disease in crops before they become symptomatic by use of spectrograms. (ii).
+Investigated on the development of a low-cost 3-D printed smartphone add-on spectrometer that can be used to diagnose crop diseases in the fields.
+Her research work has won her a couple of awards including; Best Engineering Thesis Award 2020, University of Groningen and Research Grant from Data Science Africa, 2020."
   - id: 6
     name: "Lillian Muyama"
     title: "Environment"
     company: "AirQo"
     twitter: "#"
     image: "/assets/img/people/lillian.jpeg"
+    bio: "Lillian holds bachelor's and master's degrees in computer science from Makerere University.
+She has over three years' experience in the data science field and is passionate about machine learning and how it can be used to solve real world problems that have a direct impact on society."
   - id: 7
     name: "Francis Ddamulira"
     title: "Utility "